Alessandro Delfanti

 Some of the topics found in your research are related with the power and influence of technologies in the flow of knowledge and information.

-How these technologies are applied in the production of scientific knowledge in the field of Open Science and
+How these technologies are applied in the production of scientific knowledge in the field of Open Science and Peer-to-Peer dynamics?

 The influence of technological evolution on science is broad and it would be difficult to acknowledge all the different impacts that we are witnessing.
 First, I would mention one cultural change, which is the influence of information technology on the epistemologies of biology.
 For example, the use of extreme informational metaphors taken from computers to describe and understand living matter (life as software code).
 Second, as a more direct effect on P2P dynamics I would mention digital technologies used to capture data and use it for scientific innovation.
 This is something happening at all levels in the digital sphere — think of Facebook using your data to provide a better advertising experience or turning it over to surveillance agencies.
 But when it comes to health, illness and bodies this phenomenon has some specificities.
 Just to give an example, both new web-based companies and old pharmaceutical giants are interested in organizing people on platforms in which they are compelled to share data related to their health — illnesses, drugs, family history, etc — in order to use the aggregated data as a source of knowledge for drug innovation.
 Public participation is redirected towards corporate goals and not towards power redistribution.